Think-and-Dev/rskswap-com/src/pages/blog/06-ipfs-uniswap-interface/index.md

 ## Some changes

-Because IPFS gateways will not default to serving `/index.html` as is expected by many single page applications, the Uniswap Interface uses a "hash" based router.
+Because IPFS gateways will not default to serving `/index.html` as is expected by many single page applications, the Rsk Swap Interface uses a "hash" based router.

-This means that links that contain paths, such as [app.uniswap.org/swap](https://app.uniswap.org) will no longer work, but [app.uniswap.org/#/pool](https://app.uniswap.org/#/swap) will work.
+This means that links that contain paths, such as [app.rskswap.com/swap](https://app.rskswap.com) will no longer work, but [app.rskswap.com/#/pool](https://app.uniswap.org/#/swap) will work.

 ## Security Unicorn

-Some settings on the Uniswap Interface use localstorage, which is shared across users in some IPFS gateways.
+Some settings on the Rsk Swap Interface use localstorage, which is shared across users in some IPFS gateways.

 When using an IPFS gateway and referencing an IPFS hash or IPNS name by the _path_ (e.g. [cloudflare-ipfs.com/ipfs/QmdJApBwfsGua9v.../](https://cloudflare-ipfs.com/ipfs/QmdJApBwfsGua9vKnMbswGFGA4y5Kj2VNNPhvcsc8NC7iA/))